 "Having the proper foot and ankle support in your shoes will help to reduce pain, support proper foot alignment, and keep you comfortable," Jacqueline M. Sutera, DPM, told Shop TODAY.
-"Inserts help to reduce excessive pronation, which is a contributing factor to 'flat feet'," she said.
+"Inserts help to reduce excessive pronation, which is a contributing factor to 'flat feet'."

 How to choose shoe insoles

-"You want to look for materials that are semi-resistant, materials that actually provide support," New York-based podiatrist Ernest L. Isaacson, DPM PC told Shop TODAY.
+"You want to look for materials that are semi-resistant, materials that actually provide support," New York-based podiatrist Ernest L. Isaacson, DPM PC said.
 "You want something that actually contours the arch and resists bending."

 Isaacson notes that people with a higher arch will "do better with a less-rigid type of insert."
 They should also look for an insert that will contour the arch and bring the ground up in essence.
 On the other hand, those with flat feet might want an insole with a bit more structure.